All Episodes

 It has never been prosecuted in modern times.

-Uh but I do think it is a profound mistake for the Congress to start getting in this kind of business.
+But I do think it is a profound mistake for the Congress to start getting in this kind of business.

-Well, I I don't think they have the nerve to do that, but I'll tell you flatly, they if you read the press coverage and you read her own statements, it's clear that she was behaving in a diplomatic manner which was absolutely wrong under our Constitution and which is very dangerous for the United States.
+Well, I don't think they have the nerve to do that, but I'll tell you flatly, if you read the press coverage and you read her own statements, it's clear that she was behaving in a diplomatic manner which was absolutely wrong under our Constitution and which is very dangerous for the United States.

-Thanks for your call.
+Jim, thanks for your call.

-Jody is in Minneapolis, and on the Rush Limbaugh Show, I'm Paul W. Smith, our guest, former speaker, Newt Gingrich.
+Jody is in Minneapolis, and on the Rush Limbaugh Show, I'm Paul W. Smith, our guest, former Speaker, Newt Gingrich.

-Uh pleasure to speak to you, Mr. Gingrich.
+Pleasure to speak to you, Mr. Gingrich.

 It's a true honor.